-- A. The minimum setbacks for principal buildings in the SEZD shall be: front -15 feet, side -5 feet, and rear -15 feet. - B. The minimum setback for accessory buildings or structures that rise above grade in the SEZD shall be: front not allowed, side 5 feet, rear 5 feet. - C. A deeper setback may be required as a condition of approval along any street that is expected to function as a collector at buildout, with the additional width required reflecting the anticipated traffic volume. - D. Landscaped buffers required by Table 11-23-6.1 fulfill (are not in addition to) the setback requirements of A-C, above.
-Where the buffer requirement is greater than the setback requirement, the buffer requirement applies.

-- E. Balconies, bay windows, eaves, and similar extensions of a building or structure that do not rest on the ground may extend no more than 40 inches into a required vard. - F. Required yards may be used for parking, patios, and accessory structures.
-Where not paved or otherwise covered, required yards shall be landscaped in accord with the landscaping plan required by Section 11-23.2.
+- A. The minimum setbacks for principal buildings in the SED shall be: front 15 feet, side 5 feet, and rear 15 feet. - B. The minimum setback for accessory buildings or structures that rise above grade in the SED shall be: front not allowed, side 5 feet, rear 5 feet. - C. A deeper setback may be required as a condition of approval along any street that is expected to function as a collector at buildout, with the additional width required reflecting the anticipated traffic volume. - D. Landscaped buffers required by Table 11-23-6.1 fulfill (are not in addition to) the setback requirements of A-C, above.
+Where the buffer requirement is greater than the setback requirement, the buffer requirement applies. - E. Balconies, bay windows, eaves, and similar extensions of a building or structure that do not rest on the ground may extend no more than 40 inches into a required yard. - F. Required yards may be used for parking, patios, and accessory structures within the setbacks provided by B above.
+Where not paved or otherwise covered, required yards shall be landscaped in accordance with the landscaping plan required in 11-23-2.